-Conventional burial is costly on a personal level- burial costs about $7,000– and to society as a whole.
+Conventional burial is costly on a personal level- in the US burial and cemetery averages at least $10,000 (or more if site conditions require above ground burial) – and to society as a whole.
 Green burial uses sustainable, biodegradable materials for caskets or shrouds, and no embalming.
 Land used in burial is usually kept in trust as nature area or open space.
 This can help reverse loss of habitat from development, and provide a beautiful and natural setting for our dead.

-Many groups require natural burial (Jewish, and many Native American traditions)- and I’ve heard Pagans say they also want this.
-Most people when they realize embalming with formaldehyde just pickles bodies, come to seek out other options.
+Many cultures require natural burial (for instance Jewish, Moslem, and many Native American traditions)- and I’ve heard Pagans say they also want this.
+When people realize embalming with formaldehyde just pickles bodies they often seek out other options.

 From a spiritual perspective, I feel we owe a more thoughtful and beneficial way to inter our new ancestors.
 There are many natural burial organizations now, and a move towards ‘deathcare’- a realization that how we bury and honor our dead is important for a healthy life.